affinda/affinda-python/docs/samples_python.md

 print(all_redacted_resumes.as_dict())
 ```

-### createRedactedResume - Uploads a resume for redacting
+### createRedactedResume - Upload a resume for redacting

 ```python
 from pathlib import Path